 Treatment for COVID-19

 People most at risk of severe illness from COVID-19 can have treatment with antiviral and antibody drugs.
 This includes people with a weakened immune system, such as those:

-- having certain cancer treatments
+- with certain types of cancer

 - with a blood cancer

 How to get a COVID-19 treatment?

 Follow the links lower down on this page to your part of the country for more information on how to get a COVID-19 treatment.